High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Imputation methods and algorithms

 \subsubsection{MICE with random forests}

 MICE with random forests (MI-RF) is a MICE algorithm that uses random forests as the elementary imputation method.
-The random forest algorithm \citep[e.g., ][588]{hastieEtAl:2009} entails fitting many decision trees (e.g., CART models) to subsamples of the original data.
+The random forest algorithm \citep[e.g., ][p.
+588]{hastieEtAl:2009} entails fitting many decision trees (e.g., CART models) to subsamples of the original data.
 These subsamples are derived by resampling rows with replacement and sampling subsets of columns without replacement.
 The random forest algorithm results in an ensemble of fitted decision trees that generate a sample of predictions for each outcome value.
-Random forests are generally considered to improve on the use of individual trees by reducing the variance of an estimated prediction function.
+Consequently, random forests often demonstrate better prediction performance than individual trees by reducing the variance of the estimated prediction function.

 For each $\bm{z}_j$, the $m$th iteration of MI-RF proceeds as follows: \begin{enumerate} \item Generate $k$ bootstrap samples from $\bm{Z}_{-j,obs}$. \item Use these bootstrap samples to fit $k$ single trees predicting $\bm{z}_{j,obs}$ from a random subset of the variables in $\bm{Z}_{-j,obs}$. \item Generate a pool of $k$ terminal nodes for each element of $\bm{z}_{j,mis}$ by applying the splitting rules from each of the $k$ fitted trees to the appropriate columns of $\bm{Z}_{-j,mis}$. \item Create imputations for each element of $\bm{z}_{j,mis}$ by sampling from the $\bm{z}_{j,obs}$ contained in the pool of terminal nodes defined above. \end{enumerate}